NickJohn547745/CSE3902/README.md

 * Enemies do not drop items
 * Top doors in procedurally generated have hitbox moved up and to the left
 * Room does not save/load correctly
+* Wand projectile does not collide with tiles